 The course must align with one or more of the Program Learning Objectives for Creative Entrepreneurship:

 • All full-time faculty are eligible to apply for RCCE Faculty Teaching Grants.
-Part-time faculty who are teaching during the semester immediately prior to the grant period are also eligible to apply but must secure endorsement from their Chair/Director.
+Part-time faculty who are teaching during the semester immediately prior to the grant period are also eligible to apply, but must secure endorsement from their Chair/Director.
 Previous awardees are eligible for funding in consecutive rounds only if they have closed out their grant from the previous round by the current round’s deadline.
 “Closed out” is defined as submitting all expenditures and filing a grant report with the RCCE.

-• Grant proposals will be evaluated using the criteria outlined in the rubric below.
 In the event that two or more proposals are considered to be of equal merit by the committee, priority will be given to an applicant who did not receive an award in the previous awards cycle.

 Faculty Teaching Grant Awardees